 In 1995, Jenna moved to Cleveland, Ohio, fell in love with the city, and started at the Case Western Reserve University School of Law.
 In law school, she researched and edited with Professor Arthur Austin, Edgar Hahn Professor of Contracts.
 She was also a member of the Journal of International Law, and Health-Matrix: Journal of Law Medicine.
 She graduated in 1998, passed the Ohio State Bar and was sworn in to practice law on November 9, 1998.
 Shortly after passing the Bar, Jenna was married to Tim Peyton, and is the proud mother of two young daughters.

 Jenna is a member of AILA (American Immigration Lawyer’s Association), and has practiced before the Executive Office of Immigration Review, Board of Immigration Appeals, Northern District of Ohio (Eastern Division), Sixth Circuit, Eighth District Court of Appeals, and Cuyahoga Court of Common Pleas (Domestic Relations, Criminal Division and Civil Division), as well as Cleveland Municipal Court and other courts in Ohio.
 In 2006, she was awarded the Volunteer Lawyers Program - Outstanding Pro Bono Service Award from the Cleveland Legal Aid Society.
 The Domestic Violence Center awarded her the “Break the Silence” award in 2007.
-She is Executive Secretary to the Board of Directors of the Cleveland Mediation Center, and heavily involved with the C. Lyonel Jones Pro Bono Committee of the Cleveland Legal Aid Society.
-She also is a member of the Board of the Nueva Luz Urban Resource Center.
-She is also a member of Messiah Lutheran Church in Fairview Park, Ohio.
+She is President of the Board of Directors of the Cleveland Mediation Center, and heavily involved with the C. Lyonel Jones Pro Bono Committee of the Cleveland Legal Aid Society.
+She is also a member of Messiah Lutheran Church in Fairview Park, Ohio, and a member of the school board of Messiah as well.

 ASSOCIATIONS AND MEMBERSHIP